V-I Characteristics of SCR | Modes of Operation of SCR

 Forward Blocking Mode of SCR

 In the forward blocking mode, SCR remains in forwarding bias, but SCR does not conduct.
-When the anode voltage is positive with respect to the cathode and gate current is zero, the device remains in the off state.
+When the anode voltage is positive with respect to the cathode and the gate current is zero, the device remains in the off state.

 forward blocking mode of scr